Mrs. Grass

 Mrs. Grass is a food brand used on instant soups, and noodle soups, currently commercialised through the Wyler's brand, from the Kraft Heinz brand portfolio.
-The former Mrs. Grass company had been born as a familiar business in Chicago in 1915, operating independently until 1986.
+The former Mrs. Grass company had been born as a family business in Chicago in 1915, operating independently until 1986.

 History

 Founder "Mrs. Grass" was born Sophie Dreifuss, in Baden, Germany.
 She married I.J.
 (Isaac Jerome) Grass and lived in Chicago, Illinois, on the city's south side.
 She and her husband opened a delicatessen in 1901 and lived above the store.
 Her noodle soup sold so well from the delicatessen that they opened their own noodle factory, the "I.J.
 Grass Noodle Company" at 6027 Wentworth Ave, in 1915.
 In 1939, developments in food dehydration allowed the company to create a dried noodle soup mix.
 Between 1917 and 1925 they expanded to three locations, and by the 1960s, I.J.
 Grass Noodle Company was a multi-million dollar company.